 Our first instinct was to put more lamps on the dresser, but that made the room feel kinda lamp heavy (with two on the side tables already), so we went for plants and baskets.

-*You can see our original post about the master bedroom here.
+*You can see our original post about the main bedroom here.

 *You can see our original post about the vestibule here.